 Immigration Reform & Border Security

 We are a nation of immigrants and must remain welcoming to those who want to achieve the American Dream.
+We should be proud of our record to naturalize those who immigrate here legally.
+We naturalize more new citizens per year than the rest of the world combined.
 However, it is vital that we enforce the law and ensure the safety and security of our nation.
-We must look to forward-thinking solutions to our problem with illegal immigration, not the failed policies of the past.
+That must remain the top priority for lawmakers in Washington.